Na'im Akbar: Mental Disorder Among African Americans (1991)

-According to Akbar, “victims of self-destructive disorders are the most direct victims of oppression” because oppression is unnatural and inhuman and thus drives the oppressed away from reality.
+According to Akbar, "victims of self-destructive disorders are the most direct victims of oppression" because oppression is unnatural and inhuman and thus drives the oppressed away from reality.
 Those with self-destructive disorders try to survive in the hostile environment that oppression creates, but ultimately fail and become self-defeating.
 These individuals have failed to survive and grow within the society, which systematically oppresses them, and resorts to self-deprecating tactics like doing drugs or becoming a prostitute.
-Akbar believes that black-on-black crime is a result of self-destructive disorders, and posits that alcoholics and druggies resort to a world of chemical fantasies instead of dealing with their own realities.
+Akbar believes that black-on-black crime is a result of self-destructive disorders, and posits that alcoholics and drug addicts resort to a world of chemical fantasies instead of dealing with their own realities.

 Organic disorders derive from physiological, neurological, or biochemical failures.
 Individuals belonging to this group of disorders are severely mentally defective, and overlap greatly with disorders traditionally recognized as schizophrenia.
 Although traditionally viewed as a physical condition, Akbar posits that organic disorders may stem in part from a disordered and defective environment.
-According to Akbar, “the oppressive system remains the essential cause of mental disorder within the African American community.”
+According to Akbar, "the oppressive system remains the essential cause of mental disorder within the African American community."
 Akbar relates that the trend towards charging all types of mental illnesses as organic in nature is merely an effort to downplay the influence of society on mental stability.
 The African American practitioner must therefore consider such societal influences on mental conditions and look at the social, political, and historical contexts of the patient in considering diagnosis and treatment.
 Akbar concludes that the creation of an African American definition of normalcy is necessary, and until such a definition is formed, African Americans remain subjects to the power and authority of the dominant community.